Katrina Velarde: 2020–present: Masked Singer Pilipinas and Expo City Dubai

 She later joined Masked Singer Pilipinas 2020 as DIWATA where she became 1st runner up over Daryl Ong and was chosen as a judge on a reality singing competition Born to Be a Star.

 Velarde has often been referred to as "The Vocal Supreme" since her performance in Firdaus Holiday Experience at the Expo City Dubai with Firdaus Orchestra in December 2022, where she represented the Philippines.
 She performed her single "Isang Himala", the official soundtrack of the box office movie Miracle in Cell No. 7 (2019 Philippine film), "Hindi Tayo Pwede" from The Juans and "Pasko Na Sinta Ko" by Gary Valenciano.

 In February 2023, Velarde participated in Louie Ocampo’s 45th Anniversary Concert, Composer Ka Lang, where she performed the song "Anak".
 Following the pandemic, Velarde released her first single, "Ako Ba O Siya?", an original composition by Vehnee Saturno.
 This song was also used as the theme for the Philippine television drama series, "Minsan pa Nating Hagkan ang Nakaraan", broadcast by TV5.

 In October 2023, Velarde performed in Pinoy Playlist Music Festival at the BGC Arts Center where she sang "Dadalhin" as a tribute song to the "Asia's Songbird" Regine Velasquez.
 She also served as a judge for the segment "Stars of All Seasons" in the noontime show, It's Your Lucky Day.
 Velarde regularly performed on the Kapamilya Channel's ASAP Natin 'To and was a part of the segment, "ASAP Champions".
 In December 2023, Velarde performed at The Grand Countdown to 2024 at the Marriott Grand Ballroom.

 In February 2024, Velarde released her new single under Viva Records "Ika'y Nag-iisa", a Carlo Espinosa-written ballad produced by the Awit Award winning producer Civ Fontanilla Carlo and it's used as a theme song for TV5's drama series "Lumuhod Ka Sa Lupa".
 Velarde undergone appendectomy last March 2024 then suddenly recovered.
 She also invited to compete at Britain's Got Talent but for some reasons, she declined the offer.

 In April 2024, Velarde staged herself to another concert called "Z Con: The Gen Z Icon Concert" at the Samsung Performing Arts Theater.
 She also awarded as the "Female R&B Artist of the Year" of the 14th PMPC Star Awards for Music for her single "Sa Panaginip" under Viva Records.

+In December 7, 2025, Velarde had a guest performance at round 5 of Your Face Sounds Familiar's fourth season in which she impersonated at Regine Velasquez singing Narito Ako.